Supreme Court Research Guide

 History of the Supreme Court

-For more information about the history of the court, you could check the following sites:
+For more information about the history of the court, the following sources offer general histories; this list is by no means exhaustive.

 Further Reading